nendylj/githubWT/README.md

 Configure your username and email using the commands below

 ## Step 3
-Ass files or alter current project
+Add files or alter current project